Scientific Forecaster Discussion

 Area forecast discussion

 National Weather Service Gray ME

-front will approach from the west Tuesday and will cross the
+a cold front will approach from the north today and will push

-region Wednesday.
-High pressure will follow late in the week.
+Thursday night.
+High pressure will build in from the west

 Near term /through tonight/...